yuxuanzhu0214/mobile-steering/README.md

 In this setup, we are setting RPi as our server such that the bluetooth socket can bind to this address and listen for connection from PC.

 The following steps are copied from this [guide video](https://www.youtube.com/watch?v=DmtJBc229Rg) I found really useful.
-The steps are executed to pair RPi with laptop.
+The steps are executed to pair RPi with PC.

 On RPi, run the following command